How Laundry Businesses Can Use Facebook Ads

 These days, users on social media are looking for everything.
 They are especially looking for local businesses with reviews from others in their community.

-That means you must, at the very least, have a social media presence.
-You’ll want to ensure that all of your information — such as hours and location — is correct on your social media profile so that anyone who finds you via that listing has accurate information.
+That means that you must, at the very least, have a social media presence.
+You’ll want to make sure that all of your information — such as hours and location — are correct on your social media profile so that anyone who finds you via that listing has accurate information.

 However, you shouldn’t rely on users finding you via searches only.
 By promoting your content or running ads, you can get your business shown to a defined audience that is ideal for your laundry business.